mackdelany/SECForm13F/README.md

 # EDGAR
-Programs to export information from the SEC's EDGAR database to your computer as .csv files.
+This repositary contains programs which you can use to export information from the SEC's EDGAR database.

 The SEC EDGAR Database contains more than 21 million company filings, included 13F filings; which are quarterly filings made by institutional investment managers outlining the securities they currently hold.